martdegraaf/martdegraaf.github.io/src/blog/content/posts/naming-azure-deployments/index.md

 Azure Resource Manager (ARM) is the control plane of Azure that executes all deployments, regardless of whether you use Bicep or ARM templates to describe your desired state.
 When you deploy with the same name, ARM treats it as an update to the existing deployment.
 This means that if you use a static name for your deployments, each new deployment will overwrite the previous one.
 This can lead to confusion and makes it difficult to track changes over time.

-Some people encountered a limit on the number of deployments you can have in a resource group.
+You may encounter a limit on the number of deployments you can have in a resource group.
 This limit is 800 deployments.
 When you reached this limit before 2020, you had to delete old deployments manually.
 However, since 2020, Azure automatically cleans up old deployments, so this is less of a concern now.

 > https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-history-deletions?tabs=azure-powershell